-DON CARSON: Imagineering is such a large organization with hundreds of disciplines that if you’re interested in audio or you’re interested in engineering or you’re interested in architecture, they’re all possible jobs for you.
-One of my friends is a themed lighting designer and she designs all the one-of-a-kind light fixtures that are applied to the attractions and I just can’t think of a college that has a program specifically for themed lighting.
+DON CARSON: Imagineering is such a large organization with hundreds of disciplines that if you’re interested in audio or you’re interested in engineering, or you’re interested in architecture, they’re all possible jobs for you.
+One of my friends is a themed lighting designer, and she designs all the one-of-a-kind light fixtures that are applied to the attractions, and I can’t think of a college with a program specifically for themed lighting.
 What you have to do with Imagineering is you have to show them that you have the skill base to take on whatever the job is at hand that you’re interested in.

-I was working as a show designer.
-There’s the show design and concept design departments and they’re the guys and women who are responsible for those first sketches that are done.
-Being a show designer can be a lot of different things even into the category of being an artist.
-You might be someone who spends your entire career doing nothing but storyboards so having a really strong basic drawing ability, any artistic foundation that you can get through art school is valuable.
+I was working as a shoe designer.
+There’s the show design and concept design departments, and they’re the guys and women responsible for those first sketches that are done.
+Being a show designer can be a lot of different things, even into being an artist.
+You might be someone who spends your entire career doing nothing but storyboards, so having a powerful basic drawing ability, any artistic foundation that you can get through art school is valuable.

 Getting a job at Walt Disney Imagineering

-QUESTION: What job should college graduates be looking for to gain experience before applying to Walt Disney Imagineering?
+QUESTION: What job should college graduates look for to gain experience before applying to Walt Disney Imagineering?